shneb/FairTalkAI/README.md

-# FairTalkAI - Django & Next.js boilerplate <!-- omit from toc -->
+# FairTalkAI - Django & Next.js <!-- omit from toc -->

 FairTalkAI is a simple bootstrap template for Django and Next.js, combining both frameworks under one monorepository, including best practices.